 The contributed risk estimates are anonymized, aggregated and mapped to the appropriate credit category on the Credit Benchmark Consensus scale.
 The output, the Credit Benchmark Consensus (CBC), is based on a 21-category (lower case) scale, which can be used as a benchmark for the scales published by the rating agencies.

 Credit Benchmark’s coverage is already broader than the Credit Rating Agencies in several key geographies, and each new contributor further accelerates coverage, informational value and use cases.
 Our business model improves our clients’ ability to manage risk with insight into the universe of unrated organizations that the ‘issuer pay’ model cannot expand to cover.

 Currently we publish data on a monthly basis, including historical observations going back to May 2015.
-Where there are at least 3 separate banks providing estimates for the same entity, we calculate and publish simple average PD and LGD estimates.
-PD estimates can also be mapped into each bank’s own grading scale to enhance benchmarking.
+Where there are at least 3 separate contributor estimates for the same entity, we calculate and publish simple average PD and LGD estimates.
+PD estimates can also be mapped into each contributor’s own grading scale to enhance benchmarking.

 Our dataset enables Credit Analysts and risk professionals to have access to a new source of information that compliments their own research and provides peer comparisons.

 There are a number of use cases for our dataset.
 Our clients are using CBCs for: